Enchantress (DC Comics): Characterization

+Enchantress

+As a sorceress and magical being, the Enchantress is considered one of the most dangerous magical practitioners and mystical threats to the superhero community (i.e. Justice League, Teen Titans, etc.), comparable in power to other black magic practitioners such as Sebastian Faust, Tannarak, the Wizard, possess magical strength exceeding Zatanna, and can contend with powerful heroes such as Superman in direct conflict.
+Contrasting to June Moone, the Enchantress is characterized as a demonic-like force having a lust for power overtime despite initially using her powers for good.

+June Moone

+Often depicted as being mild-mannered and desiring to be a superhero upon gaining powers as Enchantress, June becomes a victim to the Enchantress and her parasitic whims and lust for power.

 Love interests

-Despite having been characterized as having some disdain for men, June has formulated romances with characters throughout her history:

-In comics, June's first love interest in publication was Alan Dell, whom was attracted to the Enchantress persona not knowing that the Enchantress was also June herself.
-Sebastian Faust was also featured as one of her love interests; Faust and June/Enchantress first met during Day of Judgement, where the two's brief friendship is interrupted when Faust sacrifices Enchantress to reignite the flames of Hell in a bid to eventually stop Asmodeus from completely gaining the power of the Spectre.
-Attracted to June, Sebastian is guilt ridden by his actions and stays his distance as she returns to Alan.
-Sometime later, he returns to help June as the separation of the Enchantress and June slowly kills her and voiced continual hope that the two would be in a romantic relationship should he find a way to restore her Enchantress personality to save her from death.
-Eventually, Faust succeeds in doing so while seemingly sacrificing himself in a battle with a powerful sorcerer.
-Ragman was revealed to also have been attracted to Enchantress although when he kissed her, she vehemently rejected his advances.
-In recent continuities, Killer Croc also has dated Enchantress, the two of them subtly pushed together by Amanda Waller as a mean of controlling the both of them later while the two established a genuine connection.
-This would come to fruition when Killer Croc's life is leverage against June in her membership of Suicide Squad Black, a mythical counterpart to Suicide Squad, as Waller pits her against a re-invented version of Sebastian Faust (whom she doesn't share a romance with in the new continuity) and his eco-terrorist cohorts alongside the rest of the team, facing similarly manipulations.

-In media, June's most prominent love interest is Rick Flag in the DC Extended Universe, the former chosen by Amanda Waller deliberately so the two of them would form a close bond and become lovers, allowing her to have leverage over the two.
-Their relationship would come to an end in the sequel of Suicide Squad due to the death of Rick Flag.
+Despite having been characterized as having some disdain for men, June has formulated romances with male love interests: In comics, June's first love interest in publication was Alan Dell, who was attracted to the Enchantress persona not knowing that the Enchantress was also June herself.
+Sebastian Faust was also a love interest, interested in June but sacrifices Enchantress due to a complex situation requiring a act of evil to reignite the flames of Hell in a bid to prevent Asmodeus from usurping power of the Spectre, splitting the pair.
+A guilt-ridden Faust seeks to restore her but upon her and Enchantress reuniting, he distances himself from her.
+Ragman was also romantically interested although she vehemently rejected his advances.
+In newer continuities, Killer Croc also has dated Enchantress, the two of them subtly connected romantically by Amanda Waller as a mean of control, who then uses his life as leverage on June.
+In media, June's most prominent love interest is Rick Flag Jr. in the DC Extended Universe, the former chosen by Amanda Waller deliberately so the two of them would form a close bond and become lovers, allowing her to have leverage over the two.